chris-martin/sdfs/README.md

 For the purpose of this demo, this output includes passwords for all of the keystores.
 Notice that the personal keystore file is set to "pki/server.jks" by default, which means you are acting as the "server" identity.
-The pki directory comes with keystores for the following identies:
+The pki directory comes with keystores for the following identities:

   - server
   - client1